ory/docs/docs/contributing/docs/testing.md

 + BasedOnStyles = Vale, write-good, gitlab
 ```

-We are going to change the Vocab to our custom vocabulary `Ory`
+We're going to change the Vocab to our custom vocabulary `Ory`

 ```diff
 - Vocab = Blog